Nicolineshansen/22117_PTEN_25/variant_selection/README.md

 ### Choose variants which are benchmarked with experimental data from cBioPortal, ClinVar or Cosmic, identified with CancerMuts and further examined in the online webserver of each databse.
 ### Cancermuts website
 [Cancermuts website]{https://services.healthtech.dtu.dk/cancermuts/Cancermuts_database}
 #### Choose "Add filter", then "GENE" and then write "PTEN".
-Download the dataset.
+Download the dataset and look in the column "source" to identify the database containing external data on each variation of interest.

 ### cBioPortal website
 {https://www.cbioportal.org/}